nedfaulhaber/nedfaulhaber.github.io/README.md

 ## Setup/Installation Requirements

 * _Go to this repository, and either clone or click on the link to the site_
-* _If you don't already own Sketch, downloading a free trial at https://www.sketchapp.com/ will be useful for seeing some of my projects in full_

 ## Known Bugs